voxpupuli/puppet-windows_env/README.md

 The type of registry value to use.
 Default is `undef` for existing keys (i.e. don't change the type) and `REG_SZ` when creating new keys.

+Note that, in the "future parser" (default in puppet 4), you must quote the value of this parameter, since capitalized bare words now refer to a Type.

 Valid values:

 - `REG_SZ`